 A discussion at the Competition with the Cost Judges around the team's vehicle.
 See Section S4.3.2.
-This evaluates not only the cost of the car, but also the team's ability to prepare accurate engineering and manufacturing cost estimates.
+This evaluates not only the cost of the car, but also the team's ability to prepare accurate engineering and manufacturing cost estimates and team's knowledge about the BOM"

-S4.3.3 Part 3 "Real Case"
+S4.3.3 Part 3 Cost report preparedness